|Ryan Popowich||Rep Coordinator|| firstname.lastname@example.org |

-The Player Evaluation Process *A Tryout Fee of $50 is included in the CMBA AA Rep Registration fee*
+The Player Evaluation Process *A Tryout Fee is included in the CMBA AA Rep Registration fee*

 In March/April, players who have registered for the Rep Baseball program and are willing to make the commitment necessary, will be required to attend the evaluation sessions for their registered division.
 If a player is not registered prior to tryouts, they will not be allowed to attend the evaluation process.
 The evaluations (tryouts) are conducted under the direction of the CMBA Board and independent evaluators.
 Evaluations will be based on the players age category, skill, development potential, perceived dedication, sportsmanship and coachability.
 This enables the player to be placed at the skill level that is appropriate for them.

 The Evaluation Policy is posted on the CMBA website if you wish to reference it for information on the Evaluation Process.